-As of 31 December 2022, we recorded a provision for a liability of RMB13.1 million in relation to a litigation initiated in November 2020.
-Xiangyu Xinghong, as the plaintiff, claimed that the Company, as one of its shareholders, should fulfill its shareholder's obligation and pay the capital contribution and the interest with an aggregate amount of RMB12.9 million, represents 10% equity interest in the Xiangyu Xinghong.
-Such equity interest in the Xiangyu Xinghong was repossessed by the Company as a settlement of a non-performing loan with carrying amount of RMB12.7 million from a borrower.
-In November 2021, Xiamen Intermediate People's Court in Fujian Province (福建省廈門市中級人民法院) granted its judgment (the "Judgement") in favour of the Xiangyu Xinghong.
-The Company appealed to Fujian High Court regarding the Judgement in December 2021.
+Xiangyu Xinghong Technology Development Co., Ltd. ("Xiangyu Xinghong"), as the plaintiff, claimed that the Company, as one of its shareholders, should fulfill its shareholders obligation and pay the capital contribution and the interest with an aggregate amount of RMB12.9 million, representing 10% equity interest in the Xiangyu Xinghong.
+Such equity interest in Xiangyu Xinghong was repossessed by the Company as a settlement of a non-performing loan with carrying amount of RMB12.7 million with a borrower.
+In November 2021, Xiamen Intermediate People's Court in Fujian Province (福建省廈門市中級人民法院) granted its judgment (the "Judgement") in favour of Xiangyu Xinghong.
+The Company appealed to the High People's Court of Fujian Province ("Fujian High Court") regarding the Judgement in December 2021.
 In February 2023, Fujian High Court affirmed the Judgement issued by Xiamen Intermediate People's Court in Fujian Province.
+In March 2023, the Company paid Xiangyu Xinghong an aggregate amount of unpaid capital contribution and interest in the amount of approximately RMB13.2 million.
 For more details, please refer to note 8 to the consolidated financial statements.